jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (3) The Auckland Regional Council must appoint a sufficient number of persons to enable all of the objectives specified in subclause (2)(a) to be adequately represented.
-(4) A person appointed with respect to subclause (2)(a) or (b)— (a) must be from the wider regional community; and (b) must not be a representative of the Auckland Regional Council, any other territorial authority in the Auckland region, or the Agency.
+(4) A person appointed with respect to subclause (2)(a) or (b)— (a) must be from the wider regional community; and (b) must not be a representative of the Auckland Regional Council, any other territorial authority in the Auckland Region, or the Agency.
-(5) The functions of the regional transport committee in the Auckland region are to— (a) prepare a regional land transport strategy for the Auckland region for approval by the Auckland Regional Council, and to prepare any variations to, and reports on, the strategy:
+(5) The functions of the regional transport committee in the Auckland Region are to— (a) prepare a regional land transport strategy for the Auckland Region for approval by the Auckland Regional Council, and to prepare any variations to, and reports on, the strategy:
-  (b) carry out the responsibilities of the committee set out in section 65E(3) and (4) in respect of the regional fuel tax scheme for the Auckland region.
+  (b) carry out the responsibilities of the committee set out in section 65E(3) and (4) in respect of the regional fuel tax scheme for the Auckland Region.
-(6) The regional transport committee in the Auckland region must adopt a policy that determines significance in respect of variations made to regional land transport strategies under clause 8.
+(6) The regional transport committee in the Auckland Region must adopt a policy that determines significance in respect of variations made to regional land transport strategies under clause 8.
 (7) The provisions of the Local Government Act 2002 and the Local Government Official Information and Meetings Act 1987 concerning the meetings of committees of regional councils, so far as they are applicable and with the necessary modifications, apply in respect of meetings of the Auckland regional transport committee.

 ### 1 Title